 To create this recipe, I started with a base of Olive Oil, a basic soap making oil with emollient properties, plus Coconut Oil, another soap making staple that adds great lather and hardness.
 If you’re allergic to coconut oil, try using babassu oil instead.

-For the majority of soap recipes on this site (and in my ebook – Natural Soap Making), I use a homemade wooden loaf mold (inner dimensions are 8″ x 3.5″ x 3.5″), this 12 Cavity Rectangle Silicone Mold (filling around nine of the twelve cavities) or this silicone column mold for round soaps (if using this one, reduce the liquid by around 1 ounce so it will fit in the mold and firm up faster).
+For the majority of soap recipes on this site (and in my ebook – Handmade Natural Soaps), I use a homemade wooden loaf mold (inner dimensions are 8″ x 3.5″ x 3.5″) or a Crafter’s Choice 1501 Mold.
 You could also try using a sturdy shoe box or empty milk carton, lined with an inexpensive, unscented trash bag, to make a disposable mold.

-I use and recommend Essential Depot’s food grade lye HERE (from Amazon).
+I use and recommend Essential Depot’s food grade lye from Amazon.

 If you’ve never made soap before, research the process thoroughly before proceeding.
 An overview of basic directions can be found in my Soapmaking 101 post.
-For more in-depth information including tips on coloring soap naturally, how to read a lye calculator, plus 25 of my favorite palm-free recipes, check out my ebook: Natural Soap Making: Cold Process Basics & Recipes.
+For more in-depth information including tips on coloring soap naturally, how to read a lye calculator, plus my favorite palm-free recipes, check out my Handmade Natural Soaps eBook Collection.

 Kombucha Soap Recipe

 Superfat is 6%.
 All measurements are by weight.
 You must use a digital scale to make soap.

 - 14 oz (397 g) olive oil

 - 4 oz (113 g) rice bran oil (or more olive oil)

 - 3 oz (85 g) sunflower oil